Planning Your Upgrade

 Deployment Health

-Make sure essential tasks are complete, including the final deploy.
+Make sure essential tasks are complete.
 Tasks running when the upgrade begins are stopped, become failed tasks, and cannot be resumed.

 Upgrades from Version 6.6.3+ automatically postpone scheduled tasks.
 Any task scheduled to begin during the upgrade will begin five minutes after the post-upgrade reboot.
 If you do not want this to happen (or if you are upgrading from an earlier version), check for tasks that are scheduled to run during the upgrade and cancel or postpone them.